learn-co-curriculum/dsc-filtering-v2-4/README.md

 ## Objectives

-1. Learn how to insert data (i.e. rows) into a database table.
+1. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table.
-2. Learn how to select data from a database table.
+2. Use `SELECT` statements to select data from a database table.
+3. Use the `WHERE` Clause to select data from specific table rows.
+4. Use comparison operators, like `<` or `>` to select specific data.
-3. Learn how to update data within a database table.
+3. Use `UPDATE` statements to update data within a database table.
-4. Learn how to delete data from a database table.
+4. Use `DELETE` statements to delete data from a database table.

 ## Inserting Data